 How To Do Market Research For A Startup: Beginner’s Guide

 Starting a company is one of the hardest parts of entrepreneurship.
 Messing it up means the effort, money, and time you put in will all be wasted.
-This means that knowing how to do market research for a startup when you are planning to launch a business vital for its success.
+This means that knowing how to do market research for a startup when you are planning to launch a business is vital for its success.

 Market research is a process that is often overlooked by inexperienced and aspiring entrepreneurs.
 Most of them will want to go straight to the exciting part such as the development of the product or its marketing and advertising phase, which is just a recipe for disaster.